desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 with a zone cut, these conditions are instead imposed on the containing zone (such as `example.net`).

-The "Bootstrapping Domain" terminology is necessary to describe the bootstrapping mechanism without regard to whether there is a zone cut at these names or not.
+The "Bootstrapping Domain" terminology helps describing the mechanism without regard to whether there is a zone cut at these names or not.

 ## Bootstrapping Method